 If you wish to enroll in one of the Columbia core courses (Humanities C1001 or C1002, or Contemporary Civilization C1101 or C1102), see your Class Dean at the beginning of the semester, but be aware that very few spaces will be available.
 Students who were placed in one of these classes in the fall semester may continue in the spring semester but must notify the Registrar of the exact course section.

 Barnard students may not take graduate or professional-school courses at the 6000-level or higher, with some exceptions.
 Students may take advanced graduate courses with the approval of instructor and adviser.

 For permission to take courses at SIPA, see Dean Runsdorf.
 There is no advance signup for SIPA courses; you cannot enter a course on your program, even if you have permission, until September or January.

-For information about Journalism and graduate Business courses, consult Dean Schneider.
+For information about Journalism and graduate Business courses, consult Dean Youngblood.

-To request credit for an independent study, submit the Request for Approval of Independent Study by the program-filing deadline.
+To request credit for an independent study, submit the Request for Approval of Independent Study by the final registration deadline in January or September.

 If you have completed your physical education requirement, you may request a point for a dance technique class.
 Wait until September or January, when you are sure you have been admitted to a class, before filing the form.
 Please note that we cannot adjust point value until after your adviser has approved your program.

 Variable Point Courses